GuanceCloud/platypus/docs/src/references/grok.md

 ## Grok Pattern

-Grok pattern in PPL can be divided into two types:
+Grok pattern in Platypus can be divided into two types:

 - Built-in mode: Built-in pattern, which can be used by all pipeline scripts
-- Local mode: The new mode in the ppl script through add_pattern () function is a local mode, which is only valid for the current pipeline script
+- Local mode: The new mode in the platypus script through add_pattern () function is a local mode, which is only valid for the current pipeline script

 Take Nginx access-log as an example, the following explains how to write the corresponding grok, the original nginx access log is as follows: